Japanese weasel: Hunting

 Weasels hunt regardless of whether it is day or night, instead, they hunt depending on their level of hunger.
 For Japanese weasels, hunting most often occurs along rivers though, at times, they enter suburban areas and grasslands to find prey.

 Due to their high metabolism, weasels must constantly hunt to fulfill their energy needs.
 Japanese weasels, like other weasels, use their agility to their advantage as they are confident swimmers, climbers, runners and capable of reaching prey in hard to reach places.
 The use of their long body to aid their hunting as they wrap their body around prey to suppress its struggle.
 Additionally, the prey can be reoriented within its bodily grip.
 Even after taking a deep bite into the prey, the Japanese weasel holds on for some time.
 The prey can be found by scent, vision or hearing though the kill is ultimately done by sight.

 Japanese weasels investigate holes and cracks to hunt out smaller prey.
 Small prey such as mice are hunted by pierces to the brain and neck with their teeth and are also carried by the neck.
 Japanese weasels are prey to some larger animals.
 Foxes, martens, preying birds and domestic cats hunt Japanese weasels and pose a threat to their life.
 Despite this, Japanese weasels are known to hunt prey larger than them such as rabbits.
 Even as prey, rabbits pose a threat to weasels and are capable of kicking and dragging in defence.
 In snowy areas in winter, Japanese weasels chase rodents through tunnels in the snow, using their slender bodies to their advantage.
+After catching their prey, the weasels will often stay in their quarry's nest for a while to enjoy the warmth.

 Caching is employed by Japanese weasels when they kill multiple prey within one session.
 This occurs when multiple prey are visible to weasels as their willingness to hunt is instantaneous and instinctual when prey enters their line of sight regardless of hunger levels.
 Japanese weasels maintain this supply of excess food in their cache, and this is done at a greater importance in winter as there are days when weather prevents hunting.
 Where there are chicken coops or other locations of extremely vulnerable prey, the supply of cached food can far exceed its dietary needs.